-It’s always unfortunate when a member of staff falls ill just before or during a scheduled holiday.
+It's always unfortunate when a member of staff falls ill just before or during a scheduled holiday.
 Beyond ruining their plans, sickness can prevent them from taking the annual leave they are entitled to that will help them work productively throughout the rest of the year.

 This situation has implications for employers and managers, who need to know how annual leave and sick leave interact to ensure workers receive all their holiday entitlement.
 This may not be the case when sickness occurs during scheduled leave.